PanicS7/100-days-100-js-projects/README.md

 # Project ideas from [jsbeginners.com](https://jsbeginners.com/javascript-projects-for-beginners)
-For more info about projects read AboutProject.text
+For more info about projects read file AboutProjects.txt